carvinjaysellguiao-commits/ECE-2112-PA-1/README.md

 ## C. Bookend Swap Problem

 This section swaps the outer boundary elements of a given list while leaving all middle elements in their original positions.
-The solution builds a new list to ensure the input list remains completely untouched
+The solution builds a new list to ensure the input list remains completely untouched.
+The required Python function `swap_bookends(items)` accepts a list with at least two elements and returns a new list where the first and last elements are swapped while the middle elements remain unchanged, using extended sequence unpacking `(first, *middle, last = items)` without modifying the original list.

 ```python
 def swap_bookends(items):